tnichols217/notes-old/APLang/Research Paper.md

 ## Definitions
 - Complexity can be defined as a function of the minimum number of individual parts needed in order for the system as a whole to function.
-	- It is made up of multiple parts that interact in
+	- It is made up of multiple parts that interact in a nonsimple way
+	-

 ---